JeremySBrown/CoreIdentityPresentation/README.md

     }
 }
 ```
-3. Test API endpoints with PostMan.
+3. Run Wide Open API Calls in Postman.
+Should get 200s
 4. Add [Authorize] attribute to DocumentsController.
 Should look like below.
 ```c#
 [Route("api/[controller]")]